ERI SUZUKI

 Associate Principal, AIA

-Eri is a licensed architect (Texas) with Masters in Architecture and Urban Design from Columbia University and Bachelors of Architecture with a minor in Landscape Architecture from the Illinois Institute of Technology.
+Eri is a licensed architect (Texas) with Masters in Architecture and Urban Design from Columbia University and Bachelor of Architecture with a minor in Landscape Architecture from the Illinois Institute of Technology.
 She is a co-chair for the SPUR Planning and Architecture Council.